 The Explorer task pane is a streamlined version of the Axiom Explorer dialog.
 Essentially, the Explorer task pane displays the treeview from the left-hand pane of Axiom Explorer, which allows users to open files and perform actions available on the right-click menu.
 The same rules apply to the Explorer task pane in determining what files and features a user has rights to access within the treeview.
-However, the Administer Axiom Explorer permission is not required for non-administrator users to see the Explorer task pane-any user can view the task pane.
+However, the Administer Axiom Explorer permission is not required for non-administrator users to see the Explorer task pane.